 The entire amount of the Debt Service Fund's ending fund balance consists of tax increment revenue and is restricted for debt service.
-Ending balances for fiscal years 2017 and 2016 were \$266,964 and \$148,904 respectively, for an increase of \$118,060.
-The increase is due to higher tax increment revenues received in 2017, the third year of the Agency's existence.
+Ending balances for fiscal years 2018 and 2017 were \$290,020 and \$312,054 respectively, for a decrease of \$22,034.
+The decrease is due to higher interest payments related to debt in 2018, the fourth year of the Agency's existence.

-In the fund financial statement, the Urban Renewal Fund ending fund balance was \$1,687,075 in 2017.
-In 2016, the Urban Renewal Fund did not carry an ending fund balance.
+In the fund financial statement, the Urban Renewal Fund ending fund balance for fiscal years 2018 and 2017 were \$278,824 and \$1,375,021 respectively.
+The decrease of \$1,096,197 is due to the completion of the Alpine Avenue street improvement project and the corresponding capital expenditures related to the project.
 The purpose of this fund is to account for urban renewal project costs.